The docs look very straight forward – I was sure I’d be up and running within minutes, or so I thought…

 extract_text from the first file, I was quite surprised: The ranks, which were at the very left, suddenly get appended to another row:

 😩 I start to lose patience with this package.
 For some files, it works pretty well, for others not at all.
 Plus: We installed Java for this?
 Meh.

 pdftools to the rescue

-pdftools offers two similar functions to extract data form PDFs:
+pdftools offers two similar functions to extract data from PDFs: